awaisrauf/CVPR-Semi-Supervised-Recognition-Challenge/README.md

 ## Overview of Approach

-Primarily, I will tackle the problem as transfer learning and use best practices from 5 different domains to increase accuracy further.
+Primarily, I tackled the problem as transfer learning one and used best practices from 5 different domains to increase performance.

 ###  Major Components of the Project